5 Tips to Strengthen Your Hiring Strategy and Attract Top Talent

 We know that it takes more than sharing a job listing online or relying solely on the power of networking to keep talent pipelines full of highly skilled, passionate candidates.

-A proactive staffing and recruiting strategy is the most effective way to fill open roles with the market's best talent.
+A proactive hiring strategy is the most effective way to fill open roles with the market's best talent.
 In this post, we'll share five tips to help you build and refine your approach to attracting, evaluating, and retaining top talent.

 1. Assess Your Current Workforce